Choosing Texas Law

 Participation in the Capital Punishment Clinic requires two additional mandatory time commitments:

-Students in the Housing Policy Clinic are expected to devote an average of 16-18 hours a week to the Clinic, which includes casework, class time, and class assignments.
-As part of this time commitment, students are required to keep a weekly schedule of 8 “office hours” at the Law School, for work on clinic cases.
-These hours should be spread out over two to three days, anytime from Monday through Thursday, 8 am-5 pm.
+Students are required to keep a regular weekly schedule of eight “office hours” at the Law School for work on their policy projects.
+These hours should be spread out over two to three days, anytime from Monday through Thursday, 8:00 am-5:00 pm.
 Please make sure your schedule will accommodate these requirements.

 By typing your name below, you are acknowledging the following: